vcuse/Neurology-iOS-Client/README.md

-**This is a iPhone application aimed at facilitating the interaction between Drs examining stroke patients and Specialists to wish to see those patients**
+**This is a iPhone application aimed at facilitating the interaction between Doctors examining stroke patients and Specialists that wish to see those patients**
 --------------------------------------------------------------------------------
 This mobile application works by using a centralized signaling server to facilitate the ability to video chat.
 It primarily relies on WebRTC.
 Additionally, the application supports iOS push notifications, as well as CallKit.